 C1.1.4.1 Weight - Except where D4.15.9 applies, no kart to be more than 100kg without driver.
 The weight of a kart is the total weight in full race condition.
 If it is necessary to use ballast in order to achieve a minimum weight, then no more than 25kg may be used.
-No single piece of ballast may be more than 5kg and must be securely attached by at least two mechanical fixings of at least 8mm diameter.
-No solid object (excluding jewellery/dog tags) may be carried on the driver's person.
+No single piece or pieces of ballast may be more than 5kg in any one mounting and must be securely attached by at least two mechanical fixings of at least 8mm No solid object diameter. (excluding jewellery/dog tags) may be carried on the driver's person.
+This includes any item to increase the driver's minimum weight.